Music of Yemen: Post-classical history (Middle age)

 Yemeni singers have risen to prominence in various eras.
 At the close of the Umayyad period and the dawn of the Abbasid era, Ibn Tanbur became renowned for his light style of singing, known as "al-Hazj" (Close to the meaning of The Rhyme).
 Historians have described him as one of the most eloquent and agile singers.
 For instance, Al-Isfahani, in his book Kitab al-Aghani, distinguishes between three vocal traditions—Arabic, Yemeni, and Roman—citing, among other examples, how Ibrahim Al-Mawsili performed a Yemeni tune.
 Zabid has long been a thriving centre of musical prosperity in the Middle Ages, particularly during the era of the Najahid state.
 The Najahid family, of Ethiopian origin and following in the footsteps of their Zaydi forebears, were prominent patrons of the musical arts.
 However, with the collapse of the Najahid state, this flourishing tradition gradually diminished, and many of its distinctive elements may have migrated and dispersed over time.
 A brief reappearance had occurred during the reign of Imam Sharaf Al-Din and his son Al-Muzaffar.
-During this time, a celebrated singer performed in the palace of the Turkish governor in Sana’a, and credit for his fame is attributed to Isa bin Lutfallah, the grandson of Imam Sharaf Al-Din.
+During this time, a celebrated singer performed in the palace of the Turkish governor in Sanaa, and credit for his fame is attributed to Isa bin Lutfallah, the grandson of Imam Sharaf Al-Din.
 Notably, the prohibition and subsequent suppression of singing during that era is underscored by the absence of this singer's name in contemporary accounts of his art.